 \section{Related Work}

 Visual Place Recognition (VPR) requires global descriptors to remain compact and robust under substantial variations in viewpoint, illumination, and scene structure.
 Early methods for generating global descriptors, such as NetVLAD \citep{netvlad}, utilized a vast set of cluster centers, which rendered them vulnerable to domain shifts.
 Although self-supervised hard sample mining \citep{sfrs} has been introduced to mitigate this issue, such methods remain constrained by the representational capacity of CNN backbones, yielding suboptimal performance.
 With the incorporation of spatial attention \citep{delf} and feature reweighting \citep{solar}, descriptor robustness has been yet improved.
 Other works focus on optimizing feature aggregation \citep{mixvpr,salad,boq}, which improves performance but relies on fixed aggregation strategies and thus lacks adaptability to dynamically evolving embeddings.
 Recent studies have highlighted the effectiveness of modulating feature magnitudes in a lightweight, data-dependent manner prior to their aggregation.
 Such approaches include non-local attention for adaptive spatial weighting \citep{chen2023self}, efficient context encoding \citep{huang2022efficient}, parameter-efficient tuning with second-order moments \citep{gao2023tuning}, and the exponentially weighted fusion of pooling kernels \citep{stergiou2022adapool}.
 Other methods reduce overhead by lowering the number of clusters or entirely eliminating clustering through centroid-free probes (CFP) \citep{supervlad,emvp}, yielding compact descriptors by utilizing second-order feature statistics.
-Two-stage approaches \citep{selavpr,FoL} improve retrieval accuracy through local feature re-ranking but introduce additional computational overhead.
+Two-stage approaches \citep{FoL++,dhevpr} improve retrieval accuracy through local feature re-ranking but introduce additional computational overhead.